 Theory of Transformer

-We have discussed about theory of Ideal Transformer for better understanding of actual elementary theory of transformer.
-Now we will go through one by one practical aspects of an electrical power transformer and try to draw vector diagram of transformer in every step.
-As we said that in ideal transformer there are no core losses in transformer i.e. loss free core of transformer.
-But in practical transformer there are hysteresis and eddy current losses in transformer core.
+We have discussed about the theory of ideal transformer for better understanding of actual elementary theory of transformer.
+Now we will go through the practical aspects one by one of an electrical power transformer and try to draw vector diagram of transformer in every step.
+As we said that, in an ideal transformer; there are no core losses in transformer i.e. loss free core of transformer.
+But in practical transformer, there are hysteresis and eddy current losses in transformer core.

 Theory of Transformer on No-Load